rocket-icon

 Maintain transparent, comprehensive digital hiring records that document every verification step.
 This creates an audit trail that not only deters fraud but also protects your organisation legally.
 If a fake candidate does slip through, detailed records help identify where the process failed and how to improve it.

-Educate your hiring team about common recruitment fraud tactics and warning signs.
-Even the best AI systems work better when paired with informed human judgment.
-Regular training ensures your team knows when to dig deeper and what questions to ask.
+Finally, train your hiring team on common fraud tactics and warning signs.
+The best AI tools still work better paired with informed human judgment.

 Real Results - When AI Outsmarted Recruiting Fraud